hiteshsalavi/tdd-kata/README.md

 ![tests](https://github.com/hiteshsalavi/tdd-kata/actions/workflows/tests.yml/badge.svg)

-This is a solution to the [incubyte TDD Kata assignment](https://blog.incubyte.co/blog/tdd-assessment/).
+This is a solution to the [Incubyte TDD Kata](https://blog.incubyte.co/blog/tdd-assessment/).
 This guide will help you set up and clean up the TDD Kata environment using the Makefile.

 ## Prerequisites